coffeeboost/connect4/README.txt

     been inconsistent.
 I have a work around, in that you can set timeout a page refresh if you include ./components/reload in the header of a pug file.
 But that method makes the website looks like it has a seizure.
+- Don't press enter when searching.
+Instead press the submit button. (need to fix)
 - I'd say I'm missing 4 functions, better CSS, and a database.
 But otherwise...
 I should be good.